sustainability-zhaw/dgraph-schema/doc/stats.md

 ## Stats

+> The stats cannot get implemented in graphQL directly because GQL does not provide mechanisms for aggregate functions. dgraph provides simple counts aggregations, but these aggregations will only consider one edge of the graph.

 Four statistics are relevant to us:

-- The number of entries per publication type
+- The number of entries per publication type ()
 - The number of entries in SDGs
 - The number of entries per Department
 - The number of entries per person